-A culture of health means a culture of inclusion that promotes ongoing engagement and recruitment of individuals with ID in community health improvement planning, implementation, and policy setting.
+A culture of health means a culture of inclusion that promotes ongoing engagement and recruitment of individuals with intellectual disabilities (ID) in community health improvement planning, implementation, and policy setting.
 Forming an Inclusive Health Coalition (IHC), focused on promoting disability inclusion, is a good method to promote ongoing engagement of individuals with ID.
-IHCs membership includes:

 ID and Standards and Measures

 An IHC could assist with the assessment of the health needs of populations with ID as well as develop inclusive programs and interventions to improve health.
 An IHC could be a valuable asset in both the Community Health Assessment and the Community Health Improvement Plan processes.
 An IHC could also provide documentation of community partnerships that are required (Domain 4).

 Assessment and surveillance (Domain 1) of the population of individuals with ID at Tribal, state, and local levels is critical to comprehensive health and disability data and with the identification of individuals that require public health promotion, health protection, and disease prevention.
 Two commonly used data sources include The Behavioral Risk Factor Surveillance System (BRFSS) and CDC’s Disability and Health Data System (DHDS).

 The mitigation of health problems and environmental public health hazards include consideration of the population with ID, particularly communication during public health emergencies (Domain 2).

 Health equity planning (Domain 3) includes the population with ID.
 For example, the physical environment should be accessible for individuals who have both ID and physical disabilities.
 Health departments can serve as advocates for this concept when community-level health promotion activities are being planned (such as walking paths, transportation, and other health promotion special events and venues).